kristofferahl/Koshu.PackageTemplate/readme.md

 Clone this repository, remove the .git directory and hack away.

 ### Publishing you're plugin package
 When you're done, make sure you put your package on nuget.org.
-The nuget package should be tagged with "koshu" and "plugin".
+The nuget package should be tagged with "koshu" "plugin" and "psake" to make it easier to find.

 ## License
 MIT (http://opensource.org/licenses/mit-license.php)